manuca/project_tracker/README.md

 # ProjectTracker

-Time tracking for different projects and clients.
+Time tracking for multiple projects, clients, workers and tennants.